 *** Unchanged text is omitted ***

 If a PDCCH monitoring periodicity for DCI format 2_5 is smaller than a duration of an availability combination of soft symbols over a number of slots that the IAB-MT obtains at a PDCCH monitoring occasion for DCI format 2_5 by a corresponding AI index field value, and the IAB-MT detects more than one DCI formats 2_5 indicating an availability combination of soft symbols in a slot, the IAB-MT expects that each of the more than one DCI formats 2_5 indicates a same value for the availability combination of the soft symbols in the slot.
+An IAB-MT does not expect to receive two DCI format 2_5 from MCG and SCG respectively indicating the resource availability for a same soft symbol.
 An IAB-MT monitors PDCCH candidates for a DCI format 2_5 with CRC scrambled by AI-RNTI in one or both of the following search space sets:

 - a Type3-PDCCH CSS set configured by SearchSpace in PDCCH-Config with searchSpaceType = common;